Hiro07/rrc/README.md

 ## DESCRIPTION
   This command returns a specified return code (exit code).
+  This command may be useful for checking exit codes.

 ## EXIT STATUS
   - when no arguments : returns 0